ethereum/ethereum-binaries/README.md

 // prysm assets contain .sig, .sha256, .exe files among other things
 // if we want the latest binary we can just search e.g. for the first file with .exe or no extension
-// but let's pretend there is a bug in the .beta.8 so we search for .beta.6 const latest = versions.find(release => {
+// but let's say there is a bug in the .beta.8 so we search for .beta.6 const latest = versions.find(release => {
   const ext = getFileExtension(release.fileName)
   const hasBinaryExtension = (ext === undefined || ext === '.exe')